AntonioMerendaz/MedtouchApps/README.md

 ### To Do:
-1. As all the content was in pdfs, and used as so, a suggestion to improve the performance and security of the app is to put their content in a database, with all its access control and security features and generate each html file at time of use;
+1. As all content was already in the form of PDF files, we used these files to speed up the launch of the app.
+Then, a suggestion to improve the performance and security of the app is to put their content in a database, with all its access control and security features as well as the flexibility of the htmls/CSS files and generate each html file at time of use, like is already done in other apps;
 2. Think in transitioning the code to Swift;
 3. Change the architecture MVC to MVVM and refactor the code to make it easy to build Tests;
 4. Here, again, more attention should be paid to UI/UX;